 In order to be considered for nomination from the College, candidates must submit the following:

 - official transcripts from all undergraduate work including study abroad; W&M transcript must include fall 2016 course registration

 Interested applicants must take the GRE General Test or MCAT in time for the Churchill Foundation to receive the results by the end of December.

-A campus committee of science faculty will review the applications and select the College's nominee(s).
+A campus committee will review the applications and select the College's nominee(s).
 At the national level, applications for the Churchill Scholarship are reviewed by an ad hoc Screening Committee composed of former Churchill Scholars, who are, for the most part, academic scientists.

 More information on the Winston Churchill Foundation and the Churchill Scholarships is available on the official website.